 The long-term connectivity plan establishes the general alignment of arterial streets, major local streets, and some local streets.
 Development proposals will define the detailed local street system.
 Street layouts and block sizes shall be of a pedestrian scale averaging 400 feet in length.
 Block lengths greater than 360 feet shall be divided by an alley.
-In addition to the average block length, the perimeter of a block shall be no greater 2,000 feet for blocks within land use areas designated Center / Corridor (as shown in Figure 3), or for non-industrial use areas within 3,000 feet of the Village Center.
+In addition to the average block length, the perimeter of a block shall be no greater 2,000 feet for blocks within areas of zone change designated CORCOM (as shown in Figure 3), or 3,000 feet in areas designated as Planned Village Development, Village Center.

-B. Roadway and Intersection Design Policies
+C. Roadway and Intersection Design Policies

-The design of streets in the Sawmill Wells Park Sector Plan encourages walking, bicycling, and transit while accommodating the automobile and heavy traffic generated by industrial uses.
-The nature of the assumed land uses, building types, and building orientations encourage activity at the street level.
+The design of streets in the Sawmill Wells Sector Plan encourages walking, bicycling, and transit while accommodating the automobile and heavy traffic generated by industrial uses.
+The nature of the land uses, building types, and building orientations encourage activity at the street level.
 Street designs, therefore, support these activities by providing appropriate space for mobility, outdoor seating, and gathering places, as well as buffering the pedestrian from traffic.
-Figure 7A and Figure 7B contain the cross sections for roadways in the Focus Area.
+Figure 7 contains the cross sections for roadways in the focus area.